arinbasu/logseq_notetaking_2021/pages/litdump sohnke ahrens' how to take notes.md

   refers_to:
   zettelkasten system

-  Notes are connected to contexts and notes from that context can be used in other, comparable contexts taken from other texts to be connected.
-Hence notes would have their own network (note on p.173)

   "slip-box became his dialogue partner, main idea generator and productivity engine."
 (Ahrens 2017:173) "While some career-oriented academics try to squeeze as many publications out of one idea as possible, Luhmann seemed to do the opposite.
 He constantly generated more ideas than he was able to write down.
 His texts read as if he is trying to squeeze as much insight and as many ideas as possible into one publication."
 (Ahrens 2017:174)